-Following recent Science, Technology, Engineering & Mathematics (STEM) events, it is particularly poignant to introduce Robert Farman as a former student of the school when it was known as Lowestoft Grammar School.
+Robert Farman is a former student of the school when it was known as Lowestoft Grammar School.

 Throughout his life, Robert has been involved in engineering, and has attempted to describe the sheer range and complexity of this, and to emphasise just how the world of engineering is “richly rewarding” for all young people, girls included!

 A European and Chartered Engineer, Eur Ing Robert Farman first took an interest in aircraft at The Dell Primary School and later joined Lowestoft’s 469 Squadron, Air Training Corps (ATC).
-In the Squadron, he learnt about aircraft and their operation and went on Annual Camps, where he saw aircraft such as the Vulcan and Hercules, as well as flying in RAF aircraft.
-Like all the half dozen or more cadet and scouting organizations, the ATC taught many other more general skills and Robert would advise anyone at school to join one of them.
+In the Squadron, he learnt about aircraft and their operation and went on annual camps, where he saw aircraft such as the Vulcan and Hercules, as well as flying in RAF aircraft.
+Like all the half dozen or more cadet and scouting organisations, the ATC taught many other more general skills and Robert would advise anyone at school to join one of them.

 Engineering is the most extensive and creative of all the arts, where the word is derived from the same sources as the words ‘genius’ or ‘ingenuity.’
 Tracing its history back to at least the Norman-French ‘engigneors’, who built 500 castles across England and Wales after the invasion in 1066, engineering pre-dates the emergence of modern scientific method that began in the 13th century and gained momentum in the 16th century, thanks to people such as Roger Bacon and Galileo Galilei.
 Increasingly, it is based on mathematics, which could be described as the language of engineering and science, as well as all the sciences themselves.